exercism/python/exercises/two-fer/README.md

 Where X is the given name.

-However, if the name is missing, return the string:
+However, if the name is missing or empty, return the string:

 ```text
 One for you, one for me.